 "Students who learn are students who stay."
 (Tinto, 1999 NACADA).
 Research shows that engaging curricula promote learning, success and retention.
 Reforming courses to include active learning strategies can be an overwhelming task if done alone or without knowledge.
-This site provides engineering faculty with a network of other faculty who have incorporated active learning into their courses.
+This site provides engineering faculty with an introduction to active learning strategies and with a network of other faculty who have incorporated active learning into their courses.

 SOE Faculty/Staff Members practicing Active Learning (excel file).
 If you are interested in being included in the network of faculty who have incorporated active learning into their courses, please complete the simple webform which is below the active learning definitions.
 Questions or suggestions about this site, contact Dr. Lydia Prendergast.